jcwml/neural_zodiac/README.md

 Compatibility: 70.45%
 ```
-You can see that even under complex inputs the neural models holds up.
+You can see that even under complex inputs the neural model holds up.

 </details>